Types of student

+Types of student

 	Where can I find more information about the UK tax system?

 	Much guidance about the general tax system is available from HM Revenue & Customs (HMRC – the UK tax authorities).
 This information is often not specifically aimed at students and especially not at international students, so you should find the information on this website helpful.
-You may also wish to consult the LITRG migrants guidance and factsheets.
+You may also wish to consult our migrants guidance.
 There is some limited guidance for international students studying in the UK on GOV.UK.

 	In other pages, we cover: